AnonAuthorAI/EarthBench/Model/SGM_Image/README.md

 # SGM Image Model
-We upload the pretrained model in the [Google Drive](https://drive.google.com/file/d/18LtEEF2mu9VJEzGl2oJghusqOTiGXB9I/view?usp=sharing).
+The SGM model for the image segmentation is obtained by fine-tuning the [Geospatial Foundation Model](https://huggingface.co/ibm-nasa-geospatial/Prithvi-100M/tree/main), whose encoder and decoder are based on vision transformer.
+We upload the fine-tuned model in the [anonymous folder](https://drive.google.com/file/d/18LtEEF2mu9VJEzGl2oJghusqOTiGXB9I/view?usp=sharing).

 ## Finetune the model
 - Configure the paths in configs/multi_temporal_crop_classification.py